tkozek/Crossword-Game/README.md

 Here you will see the visual component of the application, which is a background image on the "Start Menu" frame.
 2. Select whether you would like to load your saved game or play a new game.
 3. If you selected play a new game then a new frame will pop up for you to input player names in the desired order of play.
-4. Clear the textbox, type the first player's name, then click "Add player with name in textbox".
+4. Type the first player's name, then click "Add player with name in textbox".
 5. Repeat step 4 until all desired players have been added.
 Then click "Start Game" to begin playing.
 6. Now a new frame will appear titled "Scrabble Game".
 7. To add a move to a your player's history, you may either play a word, swap tiles, or skip your turn.